clojusc/mesomatic-examples/README.md

 So far, these include:

 * framework (IN PROGRESS) - [add description]
+* hello-framework (IN PROGRESS) - A highly simplified, mostly minimal example of Mesomatic in action
 * container-framework (IN PROGRESS) - [add description]
 * exception-framework - a minimalist framework that only shows how an exception is handled by the Mesos framework